 Faculty approved for promotion/progression in rank will begin at the new rank during the next contract year.
-A year in rank will run from August to August.
+A year in rank will run from August 15 to August 14.
 However, a faculty member who begins his/her employment at any time during fall semester of an academic year shall be credited with having served a full year in rank for purposes of the promotion process.

-The immediate supervisor is responsible for ensuring that the faculty member’s performance demonstrates readiness for progression in rank (as evidenced by the annual performance appraisals) and for guiding the faculty member in through the process.
+The immediate supervisor is responsible for ensuring that the faculty member’s performance demonstrates justification for consideration for progression in rank (as evidenced by the annual performance appraisals) and for guiding the faculty member in through the process.

 Faculty seeking a change in rank must have the approval of their immediate supervisor to initiate the portfolio review process.
 The portfolio documents evidence of professional accomplishments and continuous and sustained improvement in overall job performance.
 A portfolio must contain clear and objective evidence of professional accomplishments commensurate with higher education.